unstoppabledomains/browseth/docs/source/contracts.rst

     returns logs() and subscribe() methods.

-    .logs(fromBlock, toBlock, contractAddress)
+    . logs ( fromBlock, toBlock, contractAddress )
         Get logs of contract with block range.

     - **fromBlock** --- blockNumber (defaults to 'earliest')
     - **toBlock** --- blockNumber (defaults to 'latest')

-    .subscribe(fromBlock, contractAddress).on(cb)
+    . subscribe ( fromBlock, contractAddress )
         Subscribe to contract events with callback.
-Calls callback on event.

-        fromBlock: blockNumber defaults to 'latest'
+        - **fromBlock** --- blockNumber (defaults to 'latest')

+        returns .on() method

+        .on ( callback )
+            Calls callback function when event occurs.

 .. code-block:: javascript